grisu/gricli/src/main/resources/help/globals/jobtype.md

 When you select a job of this type, please ensure that the requested resources do not exceed the maximum capacity of the queue.

-Single
+Custom

-Please note that is is up to you to ensure your job is scheduled correctly as this job type implies you may not be relying on MPI to coordinate your processes.
+Please note that is is up to you to ensure your job is scheduled correctly as this job type implies you may not be relying on Open MPI to coordinate your processes.

 Example usage: